katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

 A Katalon Studio contains these components:
 - The `pom.xml` describes your plugin, what it is (name, version, vendor,...).
 - The `plugin.xml` tells Katalon Studio about all extensions of your plugin.
-- The code is packaged in your plugin.
+- All packaged codes of your plugin.

 #### Prerequisites: